Datawheel/canon/README.md

 ### Password Reset

-If a user forgets their password, it is common practice to allow sending their e-mail on file a link to reset it. datawheel-canon has built-in [Mailgun](https://www.mailgun.com) support, so once you have set up an account for your project through their website, you can enable this ability with the following environment variables (taken from the [Mailgun](https://www.mailgun.com) developer interface):
+If a user forgets their password, it is common practice to allow sending their e-mail on file a link to reset it.
+Canon has built-in [Mailgun](https://www.mailgun.com) support, so once you have set up an account for your project through their website, you can enable this ability with the following environment variables (taken from the [Mailgun](https://www.mailgun.com) developer interface):

 ```sh
 export CANON_MAILGUN_API="key-################################"